 The Differences Between Altruistic & Commercial Surrogacy

-The strict definition of altruistic surrogacy is typically determined by legislation in the jurisdiction in which the surrogate mother is engaged by the IPs or the jurisdiction in which she gives birth to the child.
+The differences between these types of surrogacy rely upon a strict definition of altruistic surrogacy is typically determined by legislation in the jurisdiction in which the surrogate mother is engaged by the IPs or the jurisdiction in which she gives birth to the child.
 In international surrogacy, the IPs go to a foreign jurisdiction to engage a surrogate, and in most cases, the child is born in that foreign jurisdiction.
 It is common to find that what is “altruistic” in one country is actually “commercial” in another country because of the different ways in which countries define altruistic.
 Some countries accept that payment of a lump sum of €15.000 to a surrogate at the end of the pregnancy is accepted as fair and reasonable compensation and still falls under their definition of altruistic surrogacy.
 This contrasts with other countries where the payment of any sum beyond a directly related medical or hospital expense would be outside the definition of altruistic surrogacy and therefore be considered a commercial arrangement.

 As you can see, it is not a simple process to say my country permits altruistic surrogacy, and surrogacy in country X is described as altruistic, so I have nothing to worry about.